Lionel Jospin: Prime minister

-Continuous improvements were made in social benefits during Jospin's time in office, together with increases in the minimum wage.
+Continuous improvements were made in social benefits during Jospin's time in office, together with increases to the minimum wage.
 A 3% increase was carried out in the RMI and two similar minimum income guarantees in 1998, backdated a year, while expenditure on healthcare and education was increased.
 A parity law was introduced that obliged every party to field an equal number of female and male candidates in national elections.
 A decree was issued immediately after the start of Jospin's time in office that boosted the bonus paid to parents at the start of the school year from 420 to 1,600 francs for households with a monthly income of less than 11,600 francs.